louisehealey/DailyProduction/README.md

 ```

-### 📅 Generating a Paremeter for the What-if Analysis
+### 📅 Generating a parameter for the What-if Analysis
-Generating an Adjustable Paremeter, in our case it's the **Adjusted Daily Goal**, is simple.
-Go to Modeling > New Paremeter > Numeric Range.
+Generating an Adjustable parameter, in our case it's the **Adjusted Daily Goal**, is simple.
+Go to Modeling > New parameter > Numeric Range.
 This will return the values below

 **The Table:**
 ```